CryptoChat-dev/cryptochat/README.md

 ### Encryption

 All messages sent through the official CryptoChat clients are end-to-end encrypted locally, meaning nobody except for the message recipients can read their contents.
+If you need more piece of mind during your chats, use the random key generator for an extra-secure key (it would take 3,505 years to crack!).

 ### Ephemeral